-The Society is the only local non-profit actively working to promote the positive triple bottom line impact—social, environmental, and economic—of building retention.
-As our community works toward greater sustainability, preservation is key.
+As our community works towards greater sustainability, preservation is key.
 One of the Society’s goals is to change the mindset that recycles bottles and cans, but throws entire buildings into landfills.

 Please click below to view additional resources: